solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Notice that a new file is created that contains the exported data.

 # Hands on Lab: Azure Synapse Analytics with PostgreSQL

+In this hands on lab you will utilize Azure Synapse Analytics to connect to your Azure Database for PostgreSQL Flexible Server and create Power BI reports from the data.

+## Setup

+### Required Resources

+You will need several resource to perform this lab.
+These include:

+-   Azure Synpase Analytics
+-   Azure Database for PostgreSQL Flexible Server
+-   Power BI Workspace

+You can create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation:

+-   [Deployment Instructions]

+Clone of the PostgreSQL Developer Guide Repo to `c:\labfiles`:

+-   [TODO]

+### Software pre-requisites

+All of this is done already in the lab setup scripts for the Lab virtual machine, but is provided here for reference.

+-   Install [Power BI Desktop]

 ## Exercise 1: Create PostgreSQL Linked Service